 Introduction to CSS Cursor

-For anybody who is working on a system, the mouse cursor is very important.
+The mouse cursor is very important for anybody working on a system.
 One gets the sense of re-direction with the help of a virtual cursor.
-There are various symbols or icons of the cursor, which universally defines the status of the system.
+There are various symbols or icons of the cursor, which universally define the system’s status.
 Cascading Style sheets offer cursor property using which one can create and customize the cursors of their choice.
-In this way, they can pre-decide how the cursor must behave while an end-user navigates through their page.
-This property offers numerous variants of the cursor, which can be used as needed in accordance with the type of content or elements going in the page.
+This way, they can pre-decide the cursor’s behavior while an end-user navigates through their page.
+This property offers numerous variants of the cursor, which can be used as needed by the content type or elements on the page.

 Syntax

-The syntax for creating a cursor in CSS is:
+The syntax for creating a cursor in CSS is as follows:

 cursor: value| initial| inherit;

 Explanation: Here, the value represents the type of cursor needed.
 In CSS, a developer gets multiple choices for creating a cursor.
-Some of them are copy, progress, cross-hair, grab, grabbing, help, move, not-allowed, no-drop, text, vertical text, cell, wait, zoom-in, zoom-out, context-menu, etc. It is upon the developer to decide which cursor to use when.
-In addition to this, there is an option to use URL as a value and import any specific cursor design available online.
+Some are copy, progress, cross-hair, grab, grabbing, help, move, not-allowed, no-drop, text, vertical text, cell, wait, zoom-in, zoom-out, context-menu, etc. It is upon the developer to decide which cursor to use and when.
+In addition, URLs can be used as a value and import any specific cursor design available online.
 One is always free to try all the options in CSS.

 Examples to Implement CSS Cursor

-Let us have a look at some of the uses of Cursors and how we can implement them through external, internal and inline CSS.
+Let us look at some of the uses of Cursors and how we can implement them through external, internal, and inline CSS.

 1. External CSS Cursor

-- This example is an external CSS code, so we will start with coding the CSS file first.
+- This example is an external CSS code, so we will first start coding the CSS file.

-- For demonstrating different kinds of a cursor, we will define different classes, which will call for different values of the cursor.
+- We will define different classes to demonstrate different kinds of a cursor, which will call for different cursor values.
 The code for the CSS file should be similar to the following code snippet:

 Code: